MacLemon/CongressChecklist/README.md

 ### Full disk encryption
 Activate full disk encryption with pre-boot authentication.
-(Mac: Activate FileVault, FreeBSD: GELI, Linux: Cryptsetup, Windows: Windows?
-S'SLY?)
+(Mac: Activate FileVault, FreeBSD: GELI, Linux: Cryptsetup, Windows: ~~Windows?
+S'SLY?~~ VeraCrypt)

 Make sure your system does suspend to disk (SSD) and not to RAM, so you can't extract the passphrase from RAM via Firewire/Thunderbolt/ColdBoot attack.